physimals/fabber_models_dce/doc/index.rst

 This model is selected using ``--model=dce_2CXM``.
 Options are:

---fp            Initial and prior flow in min-1 (default 0.3) --ps            Initial and prior permeability surface area product in min-1 (default 0.3) --vp            Initial and prior plasma volume in decimal between zero and one (default 0.3) --ve            Initial and prior extracellular space volume in decimal between zero and one (default 0.3) --conv-method   Method to compute convolution, trapezium, matrix or iterative.
+--fp            Initial and prior flow in min-1 (default 0.5) --ps            Initial and prior permeability surface area product in min-1 (default 0.05) --vp            Initial and prior plasma volume in decimal between zero and one (default 0.05) --ve            Initial and prior extracellular space volume in decimal between zero and one (default 0.5) --conv-method   Method to compute convolution, trapezium, matrix or iterative.
 Default is iterative

+The default prior value for :math:`F_p` corresponds to a value of 50 ml/100g/min in conventional units.
+However this prior is relatively uninformative with a default variance of 100 min-1.

+The prior for PS is based on the 'permeability limited' regime where :math:`PS \approx K_{trans}`, however the default prior variance of 10 min-1 allows the parameter to increase in leaky vasculature (the 'flow limited' case).

+The prior for :math:`V_p` is based on common values in the range 1-10%.
+This parameter is constrained to lie between zero and 1.
+Similarly :math:`V_e` typical ranges are 10-60%.

+See [8]_ for an overview of these parameters.

 The Compartmental Tissue Uptake model [4]_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This model is selected using ``--model=dce_CTU``.
 Options are:

---fp            Initial and prior flow in min-1 (default 0.3)
+--fp            Initial and prior flow in min-1 (default 0.5)
---ps            Initial and prior permeability surface area product in min-1 (default 0.3)
+--ps            Initial and prior permeability surface area product in min-1 (default 0.05)
---vp            Initial and prior plasma volume in decimal between zero and one (default 0.3)
+--vp            Initial and prior plasma volume in decimal between zero and one (default 0.05)
 --conv-method   Method to compute convolution, trapezium, matrix or iterative.
 Default is trapezium

+Priors are as for the 2CXM model

 The Adiabatic Approximation to the Tissue Homogeniety model [5]_
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This model is selected using ``--model=dce_AATH``.
 Options are:

---fp            Initial and prior flow in min-1 (default 0.3) --ps            Initial and prior permeability surface area product in min-1 (default 0.3) --vp            Initial and prior plasma volume in decimal between zero and one (default 0.3) --ve            Initial and prior extracellular space volume in decimal between zero and one (default 0.3)
+--fp            Initial and prior flow in min-1 (default 0.5) --ps            Initial and prior permeability surface area product in min-1 (default 0.05) --vp            Initial and prior plasma volume in decimal between zero and one (default 0.05) --ve            Initial and prior extracellular space volume in decimal between zero and one (default 0.5)

+Priors are as for the 2CXM model

 Generic options common to all models
 ------------------------------------